daangelov/CalculatePi/README.md

 # CalculatePi
 A Java console application to calculate Pi using Ramanujan's formula

+The formula used in this application is Ramanujan 2.
+For more info click [here](https://keisan.casio.com/exec/system/1355104874 "Ramanujan Calculator")
 ## Running the application
 1. Download .jar file from out/artifacts/CalculatePi_jar